-Before the Civil War, Mary and her children were able to move to the free state of Pennsylvania with Robert’s blessing.
+Before the Civil War, Robert sent Mary and her children to the free state of Pennsylvania, to guarantee their freedom and wellbeing.

-Mary Lumpkin: Turning The Enslaved Prison Into A School
+Mary Lumpkin: Turning Lumpkin’s Prison Into A School For Formerly Enslaved People

 In 1868, Mary helped a white Baptist missionary from the American Baptist Home Missionary Society turn the “Devil’s half acre” into “God’s half acre.”